Transfer learning with affine model transformation: Modeling and Estimation

-with the $n$-dimensional unknown parameter vectors $a, b, c \in \mathbb{R}^n$.
-Substituting this expression into Eq.~\eqref{eq:obj}, we can obtain the objective function as

-Here, the symbol $\circ$ denotes the Hadamard product. $K_I$ is the Gram matrix associated with the kernel $k_I$ for $I \in \{1,2,3\}$. $k_I^{(i)}=[k_I(x_i, x_1) \cdots k_I(x_i, x_n)]^\top$ denotes the $i$-th column of the Gram matrix.
+Here, the symbol $\circ$ denotes the Hadamard product. $K_I$ is the Gram matrix associated with the kernel $k_I$ for $I \in \{1,2,3\}$. $k_I^{(i)}=[k_I(\bmx_i, \bmx_1) \cdots k_I(\bmx_i, \bmx_n)]^\top$ denotes the $i$-th column of the Gram matrix.
 The $n \times n$ matrix $M^{(i)}$ is given by the tensor product $M^{(i)} = k_2^{(i)} \otimes k_3^{(i)}$ of $k_2^{(i)}$ and $k_3^{(i)}$.

-Because the model is linear with respect to parameter $a$ and bilinear for $b$ and $c$, the optimization of Eq.~\eqref{eq:obj_dual} can be solved using well-established techniques for the low-rank tensor regression, such as CP-decomposition \citep{Harshman1970FoundationsOT}, Tucker decomposition \citep{Tucker1966SomeMN}, and Tensor-Train decomposition \citep{Oseledets2011TensorTrainD}.
+Because the model is linear with respect to parameter $a$ and bilinear for $b$ and $c$, the optimization of Eq.~\eqref{eq:obj_dual} can be solved using well-established techniques for the low-rank tensor regression.
 In this study, we use the block relaxation algorithm \citep{zhou2013tensor} as described in Algorithm \ref{alg:block}.
 It updates $a, b$, and $c$ by repeatedly fixing two of the three parameters and minimizing the objective function for the remaining one.
-Fixing two parameters, the resulting subproblem can be solved analytically, because the objective function is expressed in a quadratic form for the remaining parameter.
-Starting from arbitrary initial values, the algorithm iteratively updates the parameters $(a_t, b_t, c_t)$ at iteration $t$ to $(a_{t+1}, b_{t+1}, c_{t+1})$ as follows:
+Fixing two parameters, the resulting subproblem can be solved analytically because the objective function is expressed in a quadratic form for the remaining parameter.

-where $y$ is a vector of $n$ observed outputs, $I_n$ denotes the identity matrix of size $n$, and ${\rm diag}(v)$ is the diagonal matrix whose diagonal element is given by the vector $v$.

-Algorithm \ref{alg:block} alternately estimates the parameters $(a,b)$ of the transformation function and the parameters $c$ in the predictive model of the transformed output with the given transformed dataset $\{ (x_i, z_i)\}_{i=1}^n$.
-The consistency and asymptotic normality of this estimator have been proven in \citet{zhou2013tensor}.
+Algorithm \ref{alg:block} can be regarded as repeating the HTL procedure introduced in Section \ref{sec:affine}; alternately estimates the parameters $(\bma,\bmb)$ of the transformation function and the parameters $\bmc$ of the model for the given transformed data $\{ (\bmx_i, z_i)\}_{i=1}^n$.

+The function $F$ in Algorithm \ref{alg:block} is not jointly convex in general.
+However, when employing methods like kernel methods or generalized linear models, and fixing two parameters, $F$ exhibits convexity with respect to the remaining parameter.
+According to \citep{zhou2013tensor}, when each sub-minimization problem is convex, Algorithm \ref{alg:block} is guaranteed to converge to a stationary point.
+Furthermore, \citep{zhou2013tensor} showed that consistency and asymptotic normality hold for the alternating minimization algorithm.

-\section{Theoretical results}
+\section{Theoretical Results}

 In this section, we present two theoretical properties, the generalization bound and excess risk bound.